-Over 17,000 individual islands compose the country of Indonesia, but odds are Bali is the only one that comes to mind.
-Now don’t get me wrong Bali is jam-packed with ornate temples, exquisite beaches, the BEST island cuisine you could possibly imagine, and endless opportunities for adventure.
-But even the most off-the-grid travelers seem to skip right over some of Bali’s more exciting neighbors and are missing out on some of the most breathtaking destinations I have had the opportunity to explore.
+Over 17,000 individual islands compose the country of Indonesia.
+Odds are Bali is the only one that comes to mind.
+Now don’t get me wrong Bali is jam-packed with ornate temples, exquisite beaches, the BEST island cuisine you could possibly imagine.
+But even the most off-the-grid travelers seem to skip right over some of Bali’s more exciting neighbors.
+Travel in Indonesia is filled with some of the most breathtaking destinations I have had the opportunity to explore.

-To the west you have the island of Java which is home to the capital city of Jakarta as well as the cultural region of Yogykarta.
-To the North you have the islands of Kalimantan (Borneo) and Sulawesi which happen to be some of the best places in the world to see Orangutans in the wild.
-Both are equally good options depending on what you are looking for but we were in search of some dirt cheap white sand beaches (and some wildlife).
+Let’s get started on geography with Bali as the starting point.
+To the west, you have the island of Java which is home to the capital city of Jakarta as well as the cultural region of Yogyakarta.
+To the North, you have the islands of Kalimantan (Borneo) and Sulawesi which happen to be some of the best places in the world to see Orangutans in the wild.
+Both are equally good options depending on what you are looking for.
+But we were in search of some dirt cheap white sand beaches and some wildlife.

-With that in mind we chose to spend several weeks on the Eastern side of Bali exploring Lombok, the three Gili Islands, Flores, and Rinca Island.
-If you are short on time (or money) I would suggest picking one direction off the coast of Bali to venture out from to avoid extra transportation costs (domestic flights/boats) and wasting your valuable exploring time.
-My experience with the Eastern Islands was so far above my expectations and in the case of the Gili islands even more budget friendly than many parts of Bali.
+With that in mind, we chose to spend several weeks on the Eastern side of Bali exploring Lombok, the three Gili Islands, Flores, and Rinca.
+If you are short on time (or money) I would suggest picking one direction off the coast of Bali to venture out from.
+This will help you avoid extra transportation costs and wasting your valuable exploring time.
+My experience with the Eastern Islands was so far above my expectations.
+In the case of the Gili islands, even more budget-friendly than many parts of Bali.

-First stop, Gili Trawangan also affectionately known as Gili T. There are endless online sites for fast boats from Padangbai, Bali to Gili T, but as with most things in Indonesia its 10000x cheaper to buy it in person where you can haggle with the ticket salesman.
-The shore of Padangbai is full of venders selling tickets for 250,000 IND Rupiah (around 18$ US) but you can easily talk them down to 150,000 or lower in the shoulder season with a little bit of bargaining skills.
+First stop, Gili Trawangan also affectionately known as Gili T. There are endless online sites for fast boats from Padang Bai, Bali to Gili T. But as with most things in Indonesia its 10000x cheaper to buy it in person where you can haggle with the ticket salesman.
+The shore of Padang Bai is full of venders selling tickets for 250,000 IND Rupiah (around 18$ US).
+You can easily talk them down to 150,000 IND or lower in the shoulder season with a little bit of bargaining skills.

 Visiting Bali and the surrounding islands in the high season is a completely different experience and will cost you twice as much as visiting just a month earlier.

 The price of everything besides restaurant food and drink is up for discussion.
 To get the best deal barter with all the venders and save yourself some cash.
-Half of whatever price they offer you is usually a fair estimate of where you should start the bargaining.
+Half of whatever price they offer you is usually a fair estimate of where you should start.
 Also Balinese masks are sold on this island for a tenth the price of them in Ubud, Bali.

-There are no motorized vehicles allowed on any of the Gili Islands, if you don’t want to walk or bike you can pay for a ride on an old-school horse and tuk-tuk but since the island is so small everything is walking distance.
+There are no motorized vehicles allowed on any of the Gili Islands.
+If you don’t want to walk or bike you can pay for a ride on an old-school horse and tuk-tuk.

-On mainland Bali drugs are basically non-existent but in the Gili’s you will likely get offered mushrooms and cannabis multiple times a day.
-I’m not gonna tell you how to enjoy your vacation but be aware that punishment for drug offenses in Indonesia are on the harsh side.
+On mainland Bali drugs are basically non-existent.
+In the Gili’s you will likely get offered mushrooms and cannabis multiple times a day.
+I’m not gonna tell you how to enjoy your vacation.
+Be aware that punishment for drug offenses in Indonesia are on the harsh side.

 Gili Meno is the definition of honeymooners paradise.
 The beaches are pristine and white, many covered in white broken coral, and the island is quiet because it is beyond the reach of most tourists.
 Following the party of Gili T this was much-needed relaxation and rejuvenation time laying on the beach and snorkeling throughout the day.
 One of my favorite things about this island was that it leaves you to explore on your own, we rarely ran into other tourists and spent all our time lounging on beautiful empty beaches.